AUA Summit - What are Benign Urethral Lesions in Adults?

 Treatment

 How a benign lesion is treated depends on the type and where it is.
 Abscesses, urethral injuries, and infections need to be treated quickly.
-Your urologist has many meds and methods to deal with these lesions.
+Your urologist has many drugs and methods to deal with these lesions.

 Abscesses linked to gonococcal urethritis can be treated well with antibiotics.
 Your urologist may also need to surgically drain the abscess.
 You may need a catheter in the bladder (Foley catheter) or a tube in the bladder through the belly (suprapubic tube) to keep urine out of the urethra until it heals.
 After the urethra heals, you should be able to pee as usual.